 Much of this information can be found in the University Calendar which should be consulted as the authority on many subjects.
-However, its pages contain much information which is not relevant to the more simple inquiries, and in some cases the By-Laws and Regulations require a certain amount of practical knowledge in interpretation.
+However, its pages contain much information which is not relevant to the more simple inquiries, and in some cases the detailed information requires a certain amount of practical knowledge in interpretation.

-This handbook is an attempt to bridge the gap between the Calendar and the student.
+This Handbook is an attempt to bridge the gap between the Calendar and the student.
 In it are the courses offered by the Faculty of Science, and lists of the senior members of the academic staff of the various schools within the Faculty are given.
-The Guidance Office is in most cases the first point of contact between the student and the University.
+The Admissions Office is in most cases the first point of contact between the student and the University.
 Its functions and the help it can give are outlined below.

 The educational pre-requisites for entrance to the various courses, and the fees which are payable, are to be found in this handbook.
-Lists of text-books, scholar-ships and prizes are included under the headings of the schools.
+Lists of text-books, scholarships and prizes are included under the headings of the schools.